The Different Types Of Narcissism

 Published on July 8th, 2019

-Narcissistic personality disorder is a disorder in which a person feels more important than others.
+Narcissistic Personality Disorder (NPD) is a disorder in which a person feels more important than others.
 A person with NPD will feel an unjustified sense of entitlement.
 They will also have a big ego.
 Narcissists feel more important than others.
 As a result, they struggle with relationships and behavioral issues.

 Someone can have condescending traits, but NPD is more than just having a pompous attitude.
 A narcissist has an inflated ego.
 This ego causes interpersonal, relationship, and career issues for them.
 Narcissists often fail to see the fault in their behaviors and tend to behave in a way that is dismissive of others.